rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The Natural Language Processing is in the spotlight.
 This is mainly caused by the stunning capabilities of the modern language models.
-They transform text into meaningful vectors that approximate human text understanding, therefore, the computer programs can analyze texts (documents, mails, tweets etc.) roughly alike humans do.
+They transform text into meaningful vectors that approximate human text understanding, therefore, the computer programs can analyze texts (documents, mails, tweets etc.) roughly alike human beings do.
-The language models fuel the NLP community to build many other, more precise models that aim to solve specific problems, for instance, the sentiment classification.
+The language models fuel the NLP community to build many other, more precise models that aim to solve specific problems, for example, the sentiment classification.
 The community build up the open-source projects that provide easy access to countless fine-tune models.
 Unfortunately, the usefulness of the majority of them is questionable in the real-world applications.